Romanization of Macedonian

 The romanization of Macedonian is the transliteration of text in Macedonian from the Macedonian Cyrillic alphabet into the Latin alphabet.
 Romanization can be used for various purposes, such as rendering of proper names in foreign contexts, or for informal writing of Macedonian in environments where Cyrillic is not easily available.
 Official use of romanization by North Macedonia's authorities is found, for instance, on road signage and in passports.
 Several different codified standards of transliteration currently exist and there is widespread variability in practice.

+Although used for transliteration, Macedonian Latin script is neither widespread nor used in any formal or semi-formal communication in Macedonia.
+The language law of Macedonia emphasizes Cyrillic as the only alphabet of Macedonian language.